Donkere-vader/XMLParser/README.md

 ``<item />``

 ## Installation
+!
+Linux systems only
+For windows and mac just clone the repo to where the modules get installed

 To install run the following command:

 !
 Please change python3.8 in the first command to the python version you have